 Aircraft operating from the Airport are required to use noise reduction operations whenever possible.
 However, all forms of transport inevitably create noise... such as the railway that runs past the Eastern end of the Airport with trains at various times of the day and night.

-The Resource Management Act specifically excludes consideration of aircraft noise, but it is the policy of the Airport to reduce its noise profile as much as practicable.
+It is the policy of the Airport to reduce its noise profile as much as practicable.
 Hence the 'Aircraft' and 'Flight Path' policies above.

 If you feel that a regulation has been breached, the Airport has a Complaints Procedure in place to investigate.